Nova Scotia

 Birding Nova Scotia

-Birding can be good at any time of the year, depending on the habitat and sought-after species.
-The physical location makes the Province an excellent area to attract vagrants from farther west, that eventually stall against the coast (e.g. Townsend’s Warbler, Varied Thrush) and the occasional Eurasian vagrant (e.g. Fieldfare).
-From early May onward, the woods are alive with Vireos, Thrushes, and Warblers, of which some 21 species are reasonably widespread and regular breeders (the mosquitoes and blackflies are even more regular and widespread!).
-Fall brings the Shorebird migration, widespread on the coasts, and of world importance for some species in specific locations.
-There is also an excellent Raptor migration in some favoured spots.
-Seabird watching can be excellent all year round, but tends to be most interesting in Winter, where sometimes large numbers of Divers (Loons), Grebes, Auks and Sea-Ducks (Long-tailed, Eider, Red-breasted Mergansers etc.) can be seen from shore.
+Birding can be good at any time of the year, depending on the habitat, specific season, and sought-after species.
+The physical location makes the province an excellent area to attract vagrants from farther west, that eventually stall against the coast, particular in late Autumn and early Winter and the occasional Eurasian vagrant.
+From early May to late July, the woods are home to migratory passerines (as well as a large population of biting insects).
+Ticks, which can carry a variety of diseases, are widespread, but can be avoided or removed with appropriate precautions.
+Autumn migration tends to be more protracted, and brings the shorebird migration, widespread on the coasts, and of world importance for some species in specific locations.
+Headlands and coastal woods are often a good place to search for small flocks of migrating passerines.
+There is also an excellent raptor migration in some favoured spots, especially in the western portion of the province.
+Seabird watching can be excellent all year round, but tends to be most interesting in Winter, where sometimes large numbers of divers (loons), grebes, auks and sea-ducks can be seen from shore, and wintering gulls are widespread.

 Top Sites